Dan Ndoye: Nottingham Forest

-On 31 July 2025, Ndoye signed for Premier League club Nottingham Forest on a five-year-deal.
+On 31 July 2025, Ndoye signed for Premier League club Nottingham Forest on a five-year deal for a reported £34 million fee.
 On 17 August, Ndoye scored on his Premier League debut for Forest in a 3–1 home victory over Brentford in their season opener.

 International career

 Ndoye represented Switzerland at under-18, under-19 and under-21 level.
 He played at both the 2021 and 2023 UEFA European Under-21 Championships.

 Ndoye made his debut for the Switzerland senior team on 24 September 2022 in a UEFA Nations League fixture against Spain.

 After appearing six times during the qualifying campaign, Ndoye was named in Switzerland's squad for the UEFA Euro 2024 finals in June 2024.
 He started the team's opening match, playing 86 minutes of a 3–1 win over Hungary.
 On 23 June, he scored his first international goal in a 1–1 draw against Germany in the team's final Group A match, a result which ensured the Swiss team would progress to the knockout stage.
 As Silvan Widmer was suspended for Switzerland's round of 16 match against Italy, Ndoye moved from attack to right wing-back.
 He played 77 minutes before being substituted for Vincent Sierro in the 2–0 win which knocked out the defending champions.
 He continued to play at wing-back in the quarter-final against England, playing the 90 minutes of regulation time and the first eight minutes of extra time before being substituted for Denis Zakaria in the eventual penalty shootout defeat.

+On 20 May 2026, Ndoye was selected in the 26-man squad for the 2026 FIFA World Cup.
+He netted his first World Cup goal in a 2–0 victory over Algeria in the round of 32.
+In the quarter-final against Argentina, he scored the equalizing goal in a match that ended in a 3–1 defeat after extra time, following his team being reduced to 10 men.